 Additional services such as home care, meals on wheels or day care can be provided in the same way as for people living in all other types of accommodation.

-To get sheltered housing, tenants need to provide contact details for 3 people (in separate households) who are willing and able to act as ‘responders’ if they need emergency help out of hours.
+To get sheltered housing, tenants need to provide contact details for at least 2, preferably 3 people (in separate households) who are willing and able to act as ‘responders’ if they need emergency help out of hours.
 During office hours, the wardens will respond to emergencies and call for appropriate help.

 The Sheltered housing tenant handbook explains about the warden service and the support you will receive if you are a sheltered housing tenant.